-- Candles or incense even decorative candles are prohibited - Used smoking materials no smoking within 25' of any university building - Ungrounded extension cords (two-prong type); only grounded (three-prong type) extension cords and fused power strips are permitted - Plug adapters 3 prong to 2 prong
+- Candles even decorative candles are prohibited - Incense All forms including incense sticks (or "joss sticks"), cones, and pyramids are prohibited. - Used smoking materials no smoking within 25' of any university building - Ungrounded extension cords (two-prong type); only grounded (three-prong type) extension cords and fused power strips are permitted

-- Tapestries hanging on walls or ceilings; see definitions of prohibited items link for more information.
-Link is located on the Campus Fire Safety website homepage {www.wesleyan/firesafety} - Halogen lamps, both standing and desk lamps - Portable electric or space heaters - Cooking Appliances which includes anything with a heating element, such as hot plate, electric kettle, electric frying pan or wok, toaster or toaster oven, waffle maker, electric grill, popcorn popper, rice cooker, etc. (Cooking appliances are allowed in apartment, wood frame and program house kitchens) - Coffee makers and water kettles are only allowed if they have an automatic shutoff. - Charcoal or Gas Grills are not allowed in any university-owned houses or residences, or on porches or balconies at any time (i.e. grills cannot be stored on porches) - Vaporizers the type that uses a ceramic heating element to diffuse aromatherapy herbs and oils - Kerosene or propane lamps, or any combustible fuel or devices - Open burning bonfires, camp fires, fire pits, etc. (Also prohibited by City of Middletown ordinance) - Explosives, ammunition, incendiary devices and fireworks (\$500 fine) - Mercury thermometers due to the potential environmental hazard and significant clean-up costs associated with a mercury spill or contamination, mercury thermometers are prohibited in any student residence - Smoke/fog machines a device emits a dense vapor that appears similar to fog or smoke.
+- Plug adapters 3 prong to 2 prong - Tapestries hanging on walls or ceilings; see definitions of prohibited items link for more information.
+Link is located on the Campus Fire Safety website homepage {www.wesleyan/firesafety} - Halogen lamps, both standing and desk lamps - Portable electric or space heaters - Cooking Appliances which includes anything with a heating element, such as hot plate, electric kettle, electric frying pan or wok, toaster or toaster oven, waffle maker, electric grill, popcorn popper, rice cooker, etc. (Cooking appliances are allowed in apartment, wood frame and program house kitchens) - Coffee makers and water kettles are only allowed if they have an automatic shut-off. - Charcoal or Gas Grills are not allowed in any university-owned houses or residences, or on porches or balconies at any time (i.e. grills cannot be stored on porches) - Vaporizers the type that uses a ceramic heating element to diffuse aromatherapy herbs and oils - Kerosene or propane lamps, or any combustible fuel or devices - Mercury thermometers due to the potential environmental hazard and significant clean-up costs associated with a mercury spill or contamination, mercury thermometers are prohibited in any student residence - Smoke/fog machines a device emits a dense vapor that appears similar to fog or smoke. - Open burning bonfires, camp fires, fire pits, etc. (Also prohibited by City of Middletown ordinance) - Explosives, ammunition, incendiary devices and fireworks (\$500 fine)